 Here is a more graphic view of the cheatsheet.
 Click on the image to enlarge and/or download:

 Please include attribution to pointhacks.com.au with this graphic.

 The most useful iPhone app for lounge reviews

 It’s called LoungeBuddy.
 The iOS version of the app is highly-rated and easy-to-use (the Android version was poorly rated for crashes and incomplete data and was removed, so those users are probably best sticking to the website).

 In the app, you can create a trip with individual flights, like this California Roadtrip flying from Melbourne to San Francisco and then back from LA:

 Based on the airline, route and cabin, the app will show you which lounges you have access to at each airport:

-It’s useful to click on each lounge to read users’ individual reviews, as I would definitely steer clear of the Qantas International Business Lounge in Melbourne if I could (note that it will be probably updated in the next few years).
+It’s useful to click on each lounge to read users’ individual reviews, as I would definitely steer clear of the Qantas International Business Lounge in Melbourne if I could.

 There are five ratings, from best to worst: